H.S. TENNIS: Oliver Ames boys stop Attleboro short

 The Shamrocks took all but one doubles match.
 Megan McCusker (6-2, 6-2), Sophia Comey (6-3, 6-3) and Alexis Poluvatzick (6-1, 6-1) all won in straight sets in singles.

-The No. 2 doubles team of Molly Sullivan and Taylor Demond won in two sets, taking a 6-3, 6-1 score victory.
+The No. 2 doubles team of Molly Sullivan and Taylor Demond won in two sets, 6-3, 6-1.

 Oliver Ames 4, Attleboro 1